-In order to escape the truth of the doctrine of the papacy, according to which the bishop of Rome is the successor of Peter, some Fundamentalists have tried to deny that Peter ever went to Rome.
+In order to escape the truth of the doctrine of the papacy, according to which the bishop of Rome is the successor of Peter, some Protestants have tried to deny that Peter ever went to Rome.

 But the historical evidence reveals that this assertion is untenable.
 In his first epistle, Peter tells his readers that he is writing from “Babylon” (1 Pet.
 5:13), which was a first-century code word for the city of pagan Rome.
 Further, the Fathers are unanimous in declaring that he went to Rome and was martyred there under the pagan emperor Nero.

-This being the case, the historical evidence is unambiguous in declaring that Peter went to Rome, revealing the Fundamentalist claim to the contrary for what it is: an attempt to deny one of the tenets in the doctrine of the papacy, even if truth must be sacrificed to do so.
+This being the case, the historical evidence is unambiguous in declaring that Peter went to Rome, revealing the Protestant claim to the contrary for what it is: an attempt to deny one of the tenets in the doctrine of the papacy, even if truth must be sacrificed to do so.

 Ignatius of Antioch